piyushjajoo/k8s-operators-course/README.md

 ## License

-This course is **free and open-source**, licensed under the [Creative Commons Attribution 4.0 International License](LICENSE).
+This course is **free and open-source**, licensed under the [MIT License](LICENSE).
 You are free to:

 - Use, share, and modify the course materials
 - Use for personal or commercial purposes
-- Adapt and build upon the content
+- Distribute and sublicense the materials

-The only requirement is that you provide appropriate attribution.
+The only requirement is that you include the original copyright notice and license text.
 See the [LICENSE](LICENSE) file for full details.

 ## Solutions